Smart load

 The number of Smart Loads that can be connected is determined by the supported capacity of the Gateway.

-If Shelly is not configured to the same WLAN as SigenStor, you can connect your mobile phone to Shelly via Bluetooth to configure Shelly onto the same WLAN as SigenStor and establish communication.
+If Shelly is not configured with the same WLAN as SigenStor, you can connect to Shelly through Bluetooth on your mobile phone.
+Configure Shelly to the WLAN where SigenStor is located, and establish communication.

-If Shelly is already configured to the same WLAN as SigenStor, you can connect both your mobile phone and SigenStor to the same WLAN as Shelly to establish communication.
+If Shelly is already configured with the same WLAN as SigenStor, you can connect the phone, SigenStor, and Shelly to the same WLAN to establish communication.

-Shelly can be connected to the router via an Ethernet cable or WLAN.
-For detailed information about Shelly, please refer to the user manual and specifications of the corresponding Shelly model.
+Shelly can connect to the router through a network cable or WLAN.
+For related information about Shelly, please refer to the user manual and specifications of the corresponding Shelly model.

-Shelly consists of smart sockets, smart relays, smart meters, and other components.
-It is used for power/energy statistics and enables remote control of smart loads.
+Shelly consists of a smart socket, a smart relay, and a smart meter.
+It is used for power and energy statistics and can be used to remotely control smart loads.

-The table below provides information such as the Shelly models supported by Sigen residential series inverters.
-Please match them according to your actual situation.
+The following table lists the Shelly models supported by the Sigen household series inverter.
+Please match your model according to the actual situation.

 1